TheoKanning/theokanning.github.io/_posts/2019-03-16-balancing-robot.md

 `pitch = 0.99 * (pitch + G_y * dt) - 0.01 * atan2(A_x, A_z)`

 The rate from the gyroscope reacts quickly to changes in pitch, and the small correction from the accelerometer prevents drifting over time.
-The accelerometer is very sensitive to quick movements, so it can&#8217;t be used by itself.
+The accelerometer is very sensitive to quick movements, so it can't be used by itself.

 IMU code was taken from the Arduino example ([link](https://playground.arduino.cc/Main/MPU-6050#sketch))